Use Advanced Search

 2. Use the search drop down to refine your query.
 Three options are available:

-1. With the Exact Phrase.
-The query will be searched as it is.
-A search for "recognise" will not find the documents with the spelling "recognize."
-This option doesn't affect queries in language such as Chinese and English where words don't decline that much, but in languages such as Russian and Korean, the results can be significantly different.
+This option doesn't affect queries in languages, such as Chinese, where words don't decline much, but in languages such as Russian and Korean, the results can be significantly different.

-2. With One or More Words.
-All the documents containing even one word from the multiword query will be returned. "fast food" will return documents containing the terms "fast", "food", and "fast food."
+All the documents containing even one word from the multiword query will be returned.

-3. Without the Words.
 The documents containing the query will be excluded.
 This is equivalent to adding a hyphen in front of a query in the search box. fast -food find all documents with a mention of "fast" but without "food."

-4. With the wildcard search.
 In the all the examples in the Search Operators section, advanced search queries start with an #.
 This field offers a way to run advanced searches without using #.
 Write your advanced search expression in the fourth field to use it.

-5. As long as you see can see Wildcard search label on the search box, you can run advanced searches without a #.
+3. As long as you see can see Wildcard search label on the search box, you can run advanced searches without a #.
 To turn off the Wildcard search mode, either remove the label by clicking on the cross button or append a # to your search.

-Although a user can run advanced searches with or without a #, in the search analysis reports, advanced searches are always with a #.
+4. Although a user can run advanced searches with or without a #, in the search analysis reports, advanced searches are always with a #.

 Other Features